adamsilverstein/mathml-block/README.md

-# A MathML Block for Gutenberg, the WordPress block editor.
+# A MathML block for the WordPress block editor (Gutenberg).

 ## Description